We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify free trial | Squarespace free trial | Full Shopify vs Squarespace comparison| Subscribe on Youtube

-Video comparison transcript
+Video transcript

-One — Shopify lets you sell in more ways.
+One — Shopify lets you sell in more ways

-Two — Shopify is better for selling internationally.
+Two — Shopify is better for selling internationally

 Unlike Squarespace, Shopify lets you sell in multiple currencies, which means that your store’s visitors can see product prices in their own currency.
 This is something that can lead to significantly more conversions.

-And, thanks to its sophisticated multilingual features, Shopify makes it much easier than Squarespace to create different language versions of your store.
+And, thanks to its sophisticated built-in multilingual features, Shopify makes it much easier than Squarespace to create different language versions of your store.

-Three — Shopify works with more payment gateways than Squarespace.
+Three — Shopify works with more payment gateways than Squarespace

 Payment gateways are software applications that process credit card payments on your website.
-Shopify lets you use far more of them than Squarespace — you can integrate over 100 payment gateways with Shopify, while Squarespace limits you to just using Stripe and PayPal.
+Shopify lets you use far more of these than Squarespace — you can integrate over 100 payment gateways with Shopify, while Squarespace limits you to just using Stripe and PayPal.

 This means there are more limits on the type of payment methods you can accept with Squarespace, and significantly, Squarespace doesn’t work with Google Pay.

-Four — Abandoned cart saving is included on all Shopify plans.
+Four — Abandoned cart saving is included on all Shopify plans

 An abandoned cart saving tool lets you send reminder emails automatically to people who leave your store in the middle of a purchase.
 You can use these emails to encourage those visitors to complete their transaction.